pwtail/readme/README.md

 Under the hood, it will still run asynchronously, if you choose so.
 Balrog aims to support both sync and async I/O equally well.

+**How is it possible?**

+Balrog uses the **greenlet** hack, which is best known from it's use in sqlalchemy.
+It removes the need for your functions to have the async/await keywords despite having an async implementation.

+Here I've put up a small package [greenbrew](https://github.com/balrogproject/greenbrew) for those who haven't seen this trick.

 **For web applications mostly**

 Balrog is mainly oriented at the web applications. **django** will be definitely supported.